vinliao/fast-arrow/README.md

 # About
-This is an extension that lets you write fat arrow in less than 1 seconds.
+This is VSCode extension that lets you write fat arrow in less than 1 seconds.
 Writing `() => {}` takes 8 keyboard presses, now you can do it in 2.
 Just type in `fa` and press enter and you get your fast arrow!

 ## Features
 By installing this extension, you will get couple of keywords to write out fast arrow.
 Here are the current keywords: